SwissDataScienceCenter/renku/docs/how-to-guides/contributing/documentation.rst

 not submit a pull request to fix it.
 Contributions to the Renku documentation are highly appreciated!

-If you are a VSCode user, note that you can use either a local dev-container or a GitHub Codespace to get an environment with all the dependencies taken care of for you.
+If you are a VSCode user, note that you can use either a local dev container or a GitHub Codespace to get an environment with all the dependencies taken care of for you.

 Building the docs